 Let’s talk about headwinds while cycling.
 My friends did over 100 km this weekend.
-All they complained about was the headwind.
+All they complained about was riding in strong headwinds.
 There is no way to fight mother nature, however, do we have a way around headwinds while cycling?
 Furthermore, can we ease up our riding in strong headwinds?
-Let’s find out!
+Riding in strong headwinds is an art.
+Let’s find out more about it.

 When I ride, I usually look out for headwind.
 This is because I want to get as much as good stats on my STRAVA.
 At times riding against the headwind, you start feeling tired quickly.
 The idea is to relax and use headwind to your advantage.
 I am going to list few ways by which I reduce the effect that headwind has when I ride.